 # Toggle hole cards

-We can toggle between a range and hole cards simply by clicking the hole cards.
+We can toggle between a range and hole cards simply by clicking the refresh icon.

-We click the hole cards and our equity is now back to 50%.
+We click the refresh icon turn our holecards face down and our equity is shown as back to 50%.

 To demonstrate how to edit the board we need to arrive at the flop.

 - create new game heads up